 Coffee shop White Mulberries and french fine dining Le Melusine [read our review on the Dogvine blog] in St Katherine’s dock also welcomes dog.
 Further, recent additions (thanks Ellen) are Pique-nique from the casse croute team inside tanner park, a more casual French bistro, with a chicken rotisserie and a changing menu.
 Watch House coffee shop in Shad Thames is doing small plates at dinner and a few breakfast/brunch items in addition to the usual sandwiches

 West / South West London

 Quite a random selection, but worth a mention are Michelin starred the Harwood Arms and gastro pub the Imperial in Fulham as well as Megan’s (so are their branches in Balham and Clapham too) .
 On the King’s Road, Italian grocery Prezzemolo & Vitale is a fantastic place to buy milk and cheese and more with your dog!
-Further up from here, stop by in posh pet boutique Love My Human.
+Further up from here, stop by in posh pet boutique Love My Human and their restaurant which is the best for dogs in the area.
 The bar area at the smart Cadogan Hotel nearby does a fab afternoon tea.